-The same morning sun was shining through the windows of the administrative building.
-Hard dress shoes hitting carpeted floors was the only sound, aside from the background rumble of distant industrial heaters.
+The same sun shone through the windows of the administrative building.
+The only sound inside was hard dress shoes against carpeted floors, aside from the background rumble of distant industrial air conditioners.
 Rose, a Lupe in a blue dress, carried books full of actors’ lines against her chest.
-She turned the corner, going from the hall to a large side‐room —the temporary drama club location— and opened the door.
+She turned the corner, from the hall to a large side‐room —the temporary drama club location— and opened the door.

 It was dark, compared to the rest of the building, though slim rays of light came through the gaps in the closed blinds.
-There was someone standing in the room, and he turned to look at her.
-Her hand had gone up to turn on the light switch without her thinking about it, just from the unconscious force of habit, and she jumped from the shock of seeing someone there she didn’t recognize.
-He was wearing a black hooded cloak with gold accents, gold jewelry, black eyeliner, and what looked like historical qasalan garb.
+Someone stood in the room, and he turned to look at her.
+Her hand had gone up to turn on the light switch by unconscious force of habit, and she jumped from the shock of the sight of someone there she didn’t recognize.
+He wore a black hooded cloak with gold accents, gold jewelry, black eyeliner, and what looked like historical qasalan garb.

-He turned to her, pulling back his hood,
+He turned to her, and pulled back his hood,